lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-7. Submit the inference request to the vehicle detection model and then wait for the results.
+7. The inference request is submitted to the vehicle detection model and then wait for the results.
 When the results are ready, fetch the results for processing.

 ```cpp
                t0 = std::chrono::high_resolution_clock::now();